How do you treat it?

 These questions only make sense if you believe the Bible is the Word of God.
 This subject only matters if you believe the Holy Spirit speaks through His Word and uses preachers and teachers to help us.

-The sum total of your pastor’s spiritual life shows up in the preaching time slot.
+The sum of your pastor’s spiritual life shows up in the preaching time slot.
 Many hours of meditation and prayerful contemplation over the content took place.
-And it’s really not just about that week.
+And it’s not just about that week.

 I’ve been active in spoken ministry since 1994.
 The total of this week’s study hours is only a fraction of what I bring into the pulpit in this season of life.
 There’s cumulative wisdom gained by thousands of pulpit appearances and decades of leadership experience.
 Experience brings an intangible skill set that’s hard to explain.

 In this season, some things come to me intuitively as a gift from the Holy Spirit.
 Like the ability to read a congregation while preaching.
 Sometimes, I can discern what staff and other leaders do not say.
 And then there’s the gauging of the emotional temperature of the room.
 I did not possess these intangibles during my first few years of ministry.

 What you hear on Sundays represents a keen awareness that God wants to do much more for individuals and the congregation than what some think is possible.